AleksandarShishkov/PHP-ShoppingWebsite/README.md

 The products can be browsed through in Products/index.php and edited/viewed/deleted in Products/edit.php, Products/show.php, Products/delete.php.

 It is allowed multiple photos upload and the files are stored in a separed subdirectory.

-When a user decides to delete a record from the BD, the linked images are also being removed.